zofe/rapyd-livewire/README.md

 Abstract classes to be extended as livewire compoments.
 Main goal is to standardize a large laravel admin application in a set of 2/3 Widgets for each Model you need to manage.

-### AbstractDataTable
+### DataTable
-extend AbstractDataTable if you need a "listing page" with these features:
+DataTable extend AbstractDataTable if you need a "listing page" with these features:
 - "input filters" to search in a custom dataset
 - "buttons" (for example "add" record or "reset" filters)
 - "pagination links"
 - "sort links"

+example
 ```php
 <?php
 namespace App\Http\Livewire;